Yxuer/CoLiNa-Engine/README.md

 ## Expanding the action set and modifying the engine

-(WIP) For more information on how to add new actions to the game and how to modify the engine, please visit the Wiki.
+For more information on how to add new actions to the game and how to modify the engine, please visit the [Wiki](https://github.com/Yxuer/CoLiNa-Engine/wiki).

 ## Future work